PaNOSC-ViNYL/ase/doc/ase/calculators/jacapo.rst

 Note that all calculator parameters should be set in the calculator definition itself.
 Do not attempt to use the calc.set_* commands as they are intended to be internal to the calculator.
+Note also that Dacapo can only operate with periodic boundary conditions, so be sure that pbc is set to True.

 Restarting from an old calculation
 ==================================